 Both degrees allow students to undertake supervised research and prove their abilities to design, conduct, and write up a major research project.
 The MPhil is the shorter of the two qualifications, requiring a minimum of one year of full-time study or two years' part-time.
 The PhD takes a minimum of three years' full-time and six years' part-time study.

 We provide a range of support to our postgraduate students.
-Academic support is provided by your supervisors, and all are backed by an extensive network within the wider University and School including the Pro-Vice Chancellor Postgraduate, the Centre for Tertiary Teaching & Learning, the School's Doctoral Studies Convenor, Department Chairpersons, and Department Graduate Convenors or PhD Convenors.
+Academic support is provided by your supervisors, and all are backed by an extensive network within the wider University and School including the Pro-Vice Chancellor Postgraduate, the Centre for Tertiary Teaching & Learning, the School's Director of the Doctoral Programme, Department Chairpersons, and Department PhD Convenors or Graduate Convenors.

 The School has a PhD Network which organises regular workshops on a wide range of topics which are relevant for PhD students on research design, research methods, writing and publications, as well as preparation for careers.
 In addition, the WMS PhD Network has a Facebook page for sharing information on activities, events, and scholarship opportunities.

 You may also be able to obtain financial support from your department to conduct your research, attend conferences, and purchase resources.
 There may also be opportunities to take on a teaching assistantship or tutoring work.